-- Any extra juice can be stored in batteries, to be used for later.
+- Any extra juice can be stored in batteries to be used later.

-Using solar energy is ideal for off-grid setups because it’s renewable, virtually unlimited and highly accessible in many places.
+Solar energy is ideal for off-grid setups because it’s renewable, virtually unlimited, and highly accessible in many places.
 Solar power systems are also cost-efficient and, unlike hydro or wind power, don’t require many moving parts.
 The fact that it doesn’t have any harmful by-products is also a huge plus.

-Solar energy is preferable if you’re living in a place that receives a lot of sunlight.
+This alternative energy source is preferable if you’re living in a place that receives a lot of sunlight.
 Maximize your solar power by placing your panels in strategic locations like your roof.
 Make sure to take care of any existing leaks or roofing problems before installing your panels.

-While solar energy systems are now cheaper than ever, the parts and installation will cost you a bit up front.
+While solar energy systems are now cheaper than ever, the parts and installation will cost you a bit upfront.
 It’s always best to determine the amount of energy your house is going to consume before installing the system.
-Also, calculate the amount of time it would take for your investments to return as savings so you won’t be pinching pennies along the way.
+Also, calculate the time it would take for your investments to return as savings so you won’t be pinching pennies along the way.

 Of course, solar isn’t the end-all, be-all of alternative energy.
 If you’re curious about other off-grid energy sources like wind or hydropower, check out this article.

-Having a clean and sustainable water source is another challenge for off-grid living.
-Thankfully, there are many water solutions out there, including the following:
+Having a clean and sustainable water source is another challenge when living off the grid.
+Thankfully, there are many water solutions out there, such as:

 You can eliminate the need to set up an expensive water system by making sure that your land has a viable water source in the first place.
 Check if the property has its own water source, like a well or spring.

-Having a single well in your property can provide you with a steady source of H2O for drinking, cleaning and watering your plants and livestock.
+Having a single well on your property can provide you with a steady source of H2O for drinking, cleaning, and watering your plants.
 Water from wells can be pumped up using an electric system or an old-fashioned hand-crank.

 The downside is that wells can be pretty expensive to dig.
-Depending on your location, hitting water is also not a guarantee.
+Depending on your location, hitting the water also isn’t a guarantee.

 Another sustainable and virtually free water source is rainwater.
 This is ideal if you live in an area that regularly gets several inches of rain each year.

 All you have to do is plan and construct a rainwater catchment system.
-It’s as simple as installing your home with a rain gutter that flows into a sturdy barrel or drum.
+It’s as simple as installing a rain gutter that flows into a sturdy barrel or drum.
 Make sure that the barrel has its own spigot or tap so you can access the water with ease.

-You can use this harvested H2O to water the plants and livestock, flush the toilets and clean the house.
+You can use this harvested H2O to water the plants, flush the toilets, and clean the house.
 You can also purify rainwater through filtration and chemical methods to make it safe for consumption.

 When implemented correctly, you can harvest as much as 600 gallons of water after a moderate rain shower.

-If drilling a well is impractical and rainfall is scant in your area, you can look for alternative water systems, like the use of cisterns.
+If drilling a well is impractical and rainfall is scant in your area, look for alternative water systems, like cisterns.

 Cisterns can hold large amounts of clean water at a given time and can be placed underground to avoid contamination and freezing during the colder months.